zypher-network/token/README.md

 ## 📈 Token Distribution

-The initial 10 billion ZYP tokens will be distributed according to the tokenomics outlined in the Zypher Network whitepaper:
+The initial 10 billion POP tokens will be distributed according to the tokenomics outlined in the Zypher Network whitepaper:

 - **Seed Investors**: 7.5%
 - **Investors**: 10.0%